web-dave/webdave.de/src/assets/posts/route_types.md

 #### Empty Path

 These type of route do not 'consume' any url segments.
-It is perfect fit if you wanna use child-routing
+It is perfect fit if you wanna use child-routing.

 ```js
 [